disjunction/dispace/docs/gdd/gdd_prelude.md

 ### Game Definitions

 All objects, items, levels are defined as JSON, using a common definition standard.
-So to see anything in a game you just change the JSON and reload the page.
+In order to change anything in the game, you just need to edit the JSON file and reload the page.

 This allows:

  * instant balancing of vehicle and weapon stats (damage, energy etc.)
  * quick creation of variations of the same weapon (Plasma Cannon Mark1, Plasma Cannon Mark2, etc.)
- * quick design of the new components as long as they use existing mechanics
+ * quick design of the new components as long as they use existing mechanics:
     * make new sprites
     * copy existing JSON
-    * change them to point to the new sprites
+    * edit JSON to point to the new sprites
-    * do some stats balancing
+    * do some stats balancing, trying it out in your browser
+    * new component ready!

 For example the whole tank with rotating tracks, turrets, all its stats is just a bunch JSON definition.